We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Similar to the Four Star, the Twin Four Star II has the same features but also includes a bolster in the butt of the handled for added weight, balance, and performance.

 Zwilling Twin 1731

-The Twin 1731 line features a curved bolster that makes handling safe and easy while allowing you to use the entire blade.
-The handle is made out of untreated, oiled ebony wood giving it an elegant classic look.
+The Twin 1731 line features a curved bolster that makes handling safe and comfortable while allowing you to use the entire blade.
+The handle is made out of untreated, oiled ebony wood, giving it an elegant classic look.
 The Zwilling logo is engraved on the bolster for additional elegance.
 Warning: this knife is extremely expensive.